 A young footman suddenly appeared from the nearby street, walking quickly before a well-dressed youngish woman wearing a modest wig.
 At first, Donald assumed she was somebody’s maiden aunt.
 But before he dismissed her, he realized that her face was familiar, indeed.

-Surprised, he watched the footman, a young boy, really, barely a teenager, ring the bell on a house, then hold the door for the woman.
+Surprised, he watched the footman, a young boy who was barely a teenager, ring the bell on a house, then hold the door for the woman.
 Donald frowned, then smiled.
 So that’s where they were.
 The odd thing was that the girl didn’t look pregnant yet.
 It didn’t entirely make sense given the timing of the power pull, but who knew how long he’d have to get his hands on her and start the baby?
 Of course, it could have been Dean’s, as they’d said.
 But Donald knew there was more than one way to get a woman pregnant, and if his plan worked, Dean and Elizabeth would be none the wiser.
 The problem would be getting his hands on the girl long enough to do it and wipe her memory.
 Sullenly mulling things over, he noted the number of the house and left.

 Elizabeth, unaware that she had been observed, hurried upstairs to her mistress’s salon.